 In the developed database, there is a considerable difference between these categories in terms of the number of NFA items, the type of product and the level at which climate change has been investigated.
-However, specific climate data are to a large extent identified on level 3 category items, and not for the level 4 categories The reason for this is the limitation of available climate impact data which makes the identification on level 4 not feasible.
-In many occasions, however, the difference of impacts of articles on this level of detail is insignificant from a climate perspective and similar data could be matched to other items in a similar level 4 category directly or with some adjustments.
+However, specific climate data are to a large extent identified on level 3 category items, and not for the level 4 categories.
+The reason for this is the limitation of available climate impact data which makes the identification on level 4 not feasible.
+Food products/articles prioritized are the ones used and purchased in large volumes in the public sector involved in this study.
+On many occasions, however, the difference of impacts of articles on this level of detail is insignificant from a climate perspective, and similar data could be matched to other items in a similar level 4 category directly or with some adjustments.
 These issues will be further discussed in the following section.